FredericSivignon2/Consolification/README.md

 :white_check_mark: This attribute can be applied to properties only.

 Allows you to ensure that an argument is given to the Console Application.
 If not, a specific message is displayed to indicate the name of the missing argument and the help text is displayed.
+												usertypesandargumenthierarchy

-Note that if your argument is also a child argument (See [`User types and argument hierarchy`](#usertypesandargumenthierarchy)) and the corresponding parent argument is not mandatory and not specified in the command line, no error will be generated.
+Note that if your argument is also a child argument (See [`User types and argument hierarchy`](#user-types-and-argument-hierarchy) ) and the corresponding parent argument is not mandatory and not specified in the command line, no error will be generated.
 The level of the argument is checked in the argument hierarchy to ensure that a mandatory argument error is generated only when needed!
 For example, imagine your Console Application can connect a remote system.
 By default, you can use it without specifying any credential.
 But, optionaly, you can specify authentication parameters.
 So, you will have to define an argument to specify that you want for example a basic authentication.
 Let's say "-basicauthentication".
 For that, you can use the following property with its attribute:
 ```C#
 [CIShortcutArgumentAttribute("-basicauthentication", "-ba")]